 This post may contain affiliate links.

 Many are jumping on the plant-based diet bandwagon lately.
 While there are those who are vegan and plant-based for ethical reasons (abuse of animals), a diet is a different thing altogether.
-Since many are adopting a plant-based diet to help heal their bodies, I thought we could share some tips from those who have been successful with this type of dietary change.
+Since many are adopting a plant-based diet to help heal their bodies, I thought we could share some 5 Tips for a Plant Based Diet from those who have been successful with this type of dietary change.

 5 Tips for a Plant-Based Diet